reztip/titanic/README.txt

 This follows a tutorial from Kaggle on classifying survival of passengers on the Titanic.
+See the IPython notebook for my analysis.

 VARIABLE DESCRIPTIONS:
 survival        Survival